 E.A.
-Kratzman, Vice President; Managing Director of Katonah Debt Advisors
+Kratzman, Vice President; President of Katonah Debt Advisors

-Mr. Kratzman has primary responsibility for the overall management and direction of the business activities of Katonah Debt Advisors since May 2005.
-Mr. Kratzman oversees portfolio management, trading, structuring, analytics and operations at Katonah Debt Advisors and serves as chairman of the Investment Committee.
+Mr. Kratzman has primary responsibility for the overall management and direction of the business activities of Katonah Debt Advisors, Kohlberg Capital's wholly-owned portfolio company, since May 2005, and also serves as a Vice President of Kohlberg Capital.
+Mr. Kratzman oversees portfolio management, trading, structuring, analytics and operations at Katonah Debt Advisors and serves as chairman of the Company's Investment Committee.

 Mr. Kratzman has previously been at Rabobank International in New York where he was the Head of CLO Management.
 Prior to that he was employed at First Union's Institutional Debt Management Group (IDM), where as Head of Portfolio Management and one of three co-founders, he was responsible for the development and execution of portfolio investment strategies as well as the management of portfolio management personnel.
 Mr. Kratzman has over nine years of experience in CDOs/CLOs across 17 funds totaling in excess of \$5 billion.
 Prior to IDM, Mr. Kratzman was with Societe Generale, New York where he had, among other responsibilities, the senior credit signature for all real estate and leveraged finance transactions.
 Prior to joining Societe Generale in 1997, Mr. Kratzman was co-Head of the Asset Recovery Group at Deutsche Bank North America in New York.
 From 1985 to 1996, Mr. Kratzman was employed by Westpac Banking Corporation, both in New York and London, where he held numerous positions, including founding and managing its Southeast Corporate Banking Group and Real Estate Finance Group, and managing the Workout Division of Westpac Banking Corporation.
-From 1993 to 1996, Mr. Kratzman was Senior Vice President and Chief Credit Officer for the Americas Division.
+From 1993 to 1996, Mr.

+Kratzman was Senior Vice President and Chief Credit Officer for the Americas Division.
 Mr. Kratzman has over 30 years of leveraged finance experience, including extensive workout experience and has successfully completed the Citibank Credit Training Program.
 He holds a B.A. from Hobart College and an M.B.A. in finance from Rutgers University, and is a graduate of the Executive Management Program at J.L.
 Kellogg Graduate School of Management.

-David J. Duncan, Vice President; Principal and Portfolio Managing of Katonah Debt Advisors
+John M. Stack, Vice President; Managing Director of Katonah Debt Advisors